rlam@agclawfirm.com

 - Reading Employees' Text Messages: A Heads Up for Public Agencies, published in Western City Magazine, June 2010.

 - Graffiti Protective Coatings, Inc. et al. v.
 Nationwide Environmental Services, Inc. et al. (February 5, 2010) 181 Cal.App.4th 1207; 104 Cal.
 Rptr.
 3d 692; 2010 Cal.
 App.
-LEXIS 138 (PDF)
+LEXIS 138

 - Dealing with Foreclosed or Abandoned Properties, published in Western City Magazine, March 2009